 But how deadly are black widow spiders?
 Are they really that dangerous, or is this just mostly hype?

-While black widow bites are going to be extremely painful for many people and may cause severe burning, muscle pain, sweating, abdominal cramps, and even muscle spasms.
-Generally symptoms are worse for children and elderly versus healthy adults.
-No deaths have been reported from black widow bites in over 40 years, making black widow bites painful but normally not extremely dangerous.
+While black widow bites are going to be extremely painful for many people and may cause severe burning, muscle pain, sweating, abdominal cramps, and even muscle spasms, no deaths have been reported from black widow bites in over 40 years, making black widow bites painful but normally not extremely dangerous.

 How Dangerous Are the Spiders?